Learn a variety of Yarn Dye and Wool Dye Methods with these 6 basic Yarn Dyeing Techniques

 - Self Striping Yarn

-In particular, I will show you the basic yarn dyeing methods to achieve 6 distinct color patterns: Solid, Semi-Solid or Tonal, Gradated or Ombre, Variegated or Multi-Color, Speckled or Sprinkle Dyed, Self Striping Yarn.
+In particular, I will show you the basic yarn dyeing methods to achieve these 6 distinct color patterns: Solid, Semi-Solid or Tonal, Gradated or Ombre, Variegated or Multi-Color, Speckled or Sprinkle Dyed, Self Striping Yarn.

 - White or light colored Yarn (sheep, alpaca, etc.)